Manifesto Directory Structure

 admin_includes/

-Scripts used for functionality in the Site Management interface
+Optional scripts used in the Site Management interface

 classes/